 Relaxation techniques- Anxiety can be reduced during bedtime by using progressive muscle relaxation, biofeedback, and breathing techniques.
 These strategies can help you relax by allowing you to control your breathing, heart rate, muscle tension, and mood.

 Sleep restriction- This therapy reduces the amount of time spent in bed.
 It also discourages daytime naps, resulting in partial sleep deprivation and increased fatigue the next night.
 Your time in bed is gradually increased once your sleep has improved.

 Passively awake- This therapy for learned insomnia, also known as paradoxical intention, aims to reduce worry and anxiety over not being able to fall asleep by staying in bed.

 With the proper tests and examinations, our doctors may prescribe you the needed medication.
-It is done to have no to zero side effects from drugs and medications.
+It is done to have no side effects from drugs and medications.
 If you still feel certain abnormalities, consult our medical professionals.
 CARE Hospitals would be happy to assist you.

 Get Assistive Care from the Best Doctors in India

 We work on standard and globally recognised treatments.
 Our main aim is to serve the patients with the best diagnosis and treatments.
-Insomnia can be tricky; if you have a chronic issue or an acute illness; there are certain lifestyle changes and medications that can get you over it.
+Insomnia can be tricky. if you have a chronic issue or an acute illness, there are certain lifestyle changes and medications that can get you over it.
 The medical professionals at CARE Hospitals are experts in areas of polysomnography, delayed sleep phase syndrome, REM theories, and much more.

 If you cannot find answers to your queries, please fill out the enquiry form or call the number below.
 We will contact you shortly